EmbySupport/Emby.Docs/Hardware-Acceleration-on-Linux.md

   - Deinterlacing

 #### Hardware Requirements
-Quick Sync was initially built into some Sandy Bridge CPUs, but not into Sandy Bridge Pentiums or Celerons.
+Quick Sync was initially built into some Sandy Bridge CPUs, but not into Sandy Bridge Pentium or Celeron CPUs.
 An overview of acceleration capabilities built into the various CPU generations can be found under the following links: